Abalone Shell

 Jump Ring

-Small metal rings used to connect jewelry components such as clasps on a necklace or bracelet, charms onto chains or earring pieces.
+Jump rings are small metal rings that connect jewelry components, such as clasps on necklaces or bracelets and charms onto chains or earring pieces.

 K